karmaniverous/blog/_posts/2022-09-17-how-to-run-an-event-that-doesnt-suck.md

 Your event schedule is a **PROMISE** to your attendees.

 **This is non-negotiable!** Remember that YOUR event is just ONE event in everybody's day.
-It is VERY easy to run over time. **Do NOT run over time!** If your event is scheduled to run from 12-1:30pm, then END IT at 1:30pm... no natter what time you actually started... whether you have completed your agenda or not!
+It is VERY easy to run over time. **Do NOT run over time!** If your event is scheduled to run from 12-1:30pm, then END IT at 1:30pm... no matter what time you actually started... whether you have completed your agenda or not!

 There are two reasons behind this iron-clad rule: